joelparkerhenderson/queueing-theory/README.md

   * φ = 1s means an item takes 1 second of work, then is complete.

-  * θ = 1s means there's 1 second between one completiong and the next completion.
+  * θ = 1s means there's 1 second between one completion and the next completion.

 ### Count